When trauma impacts a family,

 For partners navigating the specific devastation of betrayal — affairs, hidden pornography use, deception — I have specialized training through the Association of Partners of Sex Addicts Trauma Specialists.
 This isn't general couples work.
 It's a trauma-informed approach designed specifically for what betrayal does to a person's sense of self and safety.

-Not sure which of these applies to you?
 That's okay — most people aren't.
 Reach out and we'll figure it out together.

 Frequently Asked Questions